ibm-cloud-docs/vpc/vsi-images.md

 ### Image support for GPUs
 {: #gpu-images}

-The only stock image that supports GPU profiles is the Ubuntu 18.04 image for the Power Architecture.
-The GPU profiles are available in the Power beta program.
-The Ubuntu 18.04 image has the NVIDIA kernel driver that is needed to support the Tesla V100 GPUs in the GPU profiles.
+The only stock image that currently supports GPU profiles is the Ubuntu 18.04 image for the Power Architecture.
+The GPU profiles are available in beta for the POWER architecture.
+The NVIDIA kernel driver for the Tesla V100 GPUs must be installed in your instance before use.
+For more information, see [Setting up GPU drivers for POWER-based instances](/docs/vpc?topic=vpc-setup-gpus).

-The NVIDIA driver version that is validated is 418.87.
-The validated version (and the version that is built into the stock image) will change in the future.
-Be sure to keep up to date on the validated version number, and update the driver level, as needed.
-{:important}

-If you are installing the CUDA toolkit from NVIDIA, you should install the CUDA level that matches your installed NVIDIA driver version.
-The CUDA level and driver version should match, so the driver level does not inadvertently update to an unsupported level for your cognitive workloads.

 ## Custom images
 {: #custom-images}